-We have written the following questions after conversations with parents / guardians who have gone through or are considering the transformation process.
+We have written these questions and answers following conversations with parents / guardians whose children's schools have gone through or are considering the transformation process.

 If you have any additional questions or would like more information please contact our Parental Engagement Outreach Officer Andrew Norrie by email: Andrew@ief.org.uk